Blood doping: Erythropoietin

 Erythropoietin (EPO) is a glycoprotein hormone produced by the interstitial fibroblasts in the kidney that signal for erythropoiesis in bone marrow.
 The increased activity of a hemocytoblast (RBC stem cell) allows the blood to have a greater carrying capacity for oxygen.
 EPO was first developed to counteract the effects of chemotherapy and radiation therapy for cancer patients.
 EPO also stimulates increased wound healing.
 Because of its physiological side effects, particularly increased hematocrit, EPO has become a drug with abuse potential by professional and amateur cyclists.

 Hypoxia-inducible factor (HIF) stabilizer

 Hypoxia-inducible factor stabilizer (HIF stabilizer) is a pharmaceutical used to treat chronic kidney disease.
 Like most transcription factors, the HIF transcription factor is responsible for the expression of a protein.
 The HIF stabilizer activates the activity of EPO due to anemia-induced hypoxia, metabolic stress, and vasculogenesis (the creation of new blood vessels).
-HIF stabilizers as used by cyclists in combination with cobalt chloride/desferrioxamine stimulate and de-regulate the natural production of erythropoietin hormone.
+HIF stabilizers as used by cyclists in combination with cobalt chloride/desferrioxamine to stimulate and de-regulate the natural production of erythropoietin hormone.
 At physiologically low PaO_{2} around 40 mmHg, EPO is released from the kidneys to increase hemoglobin transportation.
 The combination of drugs consistently releases EPO due to increased transcription at the cellular level.
 The effect wears off when the HIF stabilizers, cobalt chloride/desferrioxamine is excreted and/or decayed by the body.